OrionAbrams/liri-node-app/README.md

 # Code Example

-  This program uses Javascript, axios, dotenv, moment, and node-spotify-api.
+  This program uses Javascript, node, npm, and the following npm packages: axios, dotenv, moment, and node-spotify-api.

    URLs for instructions and walkthrough of the program: